The Bachelor (Australian TV series) season 1: Episode 7

-"Indulge all your senses" invitation arrived and Danielle was Tim's one on one date.
-They were whisked away by sea plane to Berowra Waters Inn by the Hawkesbury River and indulged in a four course meal.
-Dani received a rose at the end of their date and they shared a kiss.
-In a cut-away scene, he said he wasn't sure what made her tick.
+"Indulge all your senses" invitation arrived and Danielle was Tim's one-on-one date.
+They were whisked away by sea plane to Berowra Waters Inn by the Hawkesbury River and indulged in a four-course meal.
+Dani received a rose at the end of their date, and they shared a kiss.
+In a cut-away scene, he said he was not sure what made her tick.

 It was noted by the rest of the girls back at the house that Dani was in every group date and discussed they all agreed she was a mean girl – putting on a facade when Tim was around and was different when she was just with the other bachelorettes.
-Penny was hoping her turn for a one on one date would appear soon as she felt she was being overlooked.
+Penny was hoping her turn for a one-on-one date would appear soon as she felt she was being overlooked.